 I opened myself up to the idea of getting a larger space to work in and have a little boutique.
 That’s not something that I’ve ever seriously considered because I’ve never been in a financial position to do it.
 According to all of my criteria, I’m still not.
 But, we’ll get to that.
 About 14 years ago, I had a spiritual, moral, and emotional crisis that completely destroyed my self worth.
 It also destroyed by credit score.
 I haven’t tried to buy or do much of anything since.
 (If you don’t know about it, you can read my book.
 It’s not pretty, but I promise that it will challenge you.)

 I’m not one who has ever demanded much for myself.
 Except, space, maybe.
 I’ve just preferred to be invisible.
-I generally pretty content.
-If you’re into the enneagram, I’m a textbook 5 who becomes a quick 8 when I get stressed or pushed.
+I’m generally pretty content.
+If you’re into the enneagram, I’m a textbook 5.
 If you’re into the Meyers-Briggs, I’m an INTJ.
 If you’re into people watching, I’m the quiet one who rarely comes, but when I do, I don’t stay long.

 Because I’ve messed up so severely in my life, I don’t claim a right to much of anything.
 Nobody owes me.
 However, I do know that God has given me the gift of grace.
 I know it so deeply that I can move about freely, without the shame of remembering what I did and without the fear that God is going to punish me.
 It’s only recently that I’ve started entertaining the idea that God may want to build something cool in my life and have me be the caretaker of it.